-22 Mar Why you should know the duty cycle of your printer
+22 Mar Why you should understand the duty cycle of a printer when purchasing

-I often get asked to explain what the term ‘duty cycle’ means.
-And why it’s important to keep it in mind when choosing a printer.
+I often get asked to explain what the term ‘printer duty cycle’ means, and why it’s an important specification to keep in mind when choosing and buying a new printer.
+However, before you get too concerned about ‘duty cycle’ it may help to provide some context to this terminology.

 Feature – Is your existing printer the best solution for your organisation now?

-In addition to duty cycle, there is also another number that can help you to determine whether a particular printer is suited for you and for the volume of printing in your office.
-When speaking to vendors, I would definitely suggest that you ask them to provide the monthly recommended print volume for each machine that you are considering.
+Rather than the duty cycle, there is a more realistic number that can help you to determine whether a particular printer is suited for you and for the volume of printing in your office.
+When speaking to vendors, I would definitely suggest that you ask them to provide the maximum monthly recommended print volume for each machine that you are considering.

 Recommended monthly print volume is the number of printed pages per month within the stated range for optimum device performance based on factors including: